pablovin/ChefsHatGYM/docs/source/03_environment.rst

      - the current score for all players
    * - performanceScore
      - list
-     - the current performanceScore for all players
+     - the current performanceScore for all players.
+See bellow the performance score formula.
    * - thisPlayer
      - int
      - the index of the player that did the action